 How Do Traders Use Fair Value Gaps?

-Fair value gaps are important because they indicate areas where price is likely to revisit.
+Fair value gaps highlight areas where price may revisit to rebalance order flow.
 Traders use these gaps in multiple ways:

 1. Trading Fair Value Gaps as Support or Resistance